AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 - :doc:`Create metadata for my data assets <example_workflow/example_workflow>`.
 - :doc:`Learn about the philosophy behind aind-data-schema<general>`.
+- :doc:`Request additions or changes to the metadata schema<contributing>`.

 Components and Registries
 -------------------------

-``aind-data-schema`` relies on many individual components as well as controlled vocabularies.
-The components are stored in their own files.
+``aind-data-schema`` relies on many individual component schemas as well as controlled vocabularies (registries).
+These additional model classes are stored in their own files to keep the metadata schema simple.
 We store these controlled vocabularies in a separate repository: `aind-data-schema-models <https://github.com/AllenNeuralDynamics/aind-data-schema-models>`_.

+- :doc:`Components<components>`.
+- :doc:`Registries<registries>`.

 .. toctree::
    :caption: Getting Started